 IS GASTON A TRUE DISNEY VILLAIN OR IS HE JUST MISUNDERSTOOD?

-By Joseph Williams and Seth Wiedemann
+By Joseph and Seth

 Depending on which of us you ask, you’ll get a very different answer to the question of how much of a villain Gaston (from Beauty and the Beast) actually is.
 To provide some context, the two of us have debated (for many, many, many hours on road trips, at dinners, and any other time a snide, button-pushing comment can open up an all-out debate) how villainous Gaston is for months.
 It first began when we watched Beauty and the Beast on Blu-Ray.
 Then, when the movie was re-released in theaters in 3D, we couldn’t resist going to see it and the debate continued.